alfonsof/aws-java-examples/awslambdas3move/README.md

   * Basic Settings for the lambda function:
     * Memory (MB): `1024`
     * Timeout: `10 sec`

+* Create the AWS Lambda environment variable `TARGET_BUCKET` and set its value to the name of your target bucket.

 * Upload the Java JAR file.